fugitivelabs/yote/README.md

 production environment can be enabled by running "NODE_ENV=production PORT=xxxx node yote.js", where xxxx is your desired port (like 80 on a production server).
 The PORT=xxxx call is not necessary; it will default to 80, but this will break if that port is already in use.
 Running production will disable all console.log calls on the front end, which is really f-ing cool.

 DOCKER DEPLOYMENT
-deployment to a remote instance is easy. it requires running containers for redis and mongodb. on your local machine, run "docker built -t ORG_NAME/PROJECT_NAME .", then "docker push ORG_NAME/PROJECT_NAME". on the remote instance, run "docker pull ORG_NAME/PROJECT_NAME", then:
+deployment to a remote instance is easy. it requires running containers for  mongodb. on your local machine, run "docker build -t ORG_NAME/PROJECT_NAME .", then "docker push ORG_NAME/PROJECT_NAME". on the remote instance, run "docker pull ORG_NAME/PROJECT_NAME", then:

-"docker run -p 80:3030 -t -i --link redis:redis --link mongodb:mongodb --name yote --rm ORG_NAME/PROJECT_NAME"
+"docker run -p 80:3030 -t -i  --link mongodb:mongodb --name yote --rm ORG_NAME/PROJECT_NAME"

 to run the image and link it. more details later.

-1) pull library/mongo and library/redis
+1) pull library/mongo
-2) start redis
-"docker run -d --name redis library/redis"
-3) start mongod with flags for smallfiles and local storage "docker run -d -v ~/data:/data/db --name mongodb library/mongo mongod --smallfiles"
+2)  start mongod with flags for smallfiles and local storage "docker run -d -v ~/data:/data/db --name mongodb library/mongo mongod --smallfiles"
 //in future, change "~/data" to "~/mongo/data". for time being, changing this will cause loss of old data.
-4) start yote and link with other containers
+3) start yote and link with other containers
-"docker run -p 80:3030 -t -i --link redis:redis --link mongodb:mongodb --name yote --rm fugitivelabs/yote"
+"docker run -p 80:3030 -t -i --link mongodb:mongodb --name yote --rm fugitivelabs/yote"

 extras:
 run mongo console on mongo image